 - Meanwhile, chop the mushrooms very finely and mince the garlic.
 Thinly slice the green onions.
 If any of your other ingredients are not yet prepped, do it now.

-- Reduce the heat to medium low.
-Add the broccoli coleslaw, carrots, ginger, and garlic.
+- Reduce the heat to medium-low.
+Add the broccoli coleslaw, carrots, ginger, and garlic to the mixture.
 Stir-fry for 2 minutes, until the vegetables are softened.

 - Add the rice vinegar, chili paste, sesame oil, black pepper, and remaining 2 tablespoons soy sauce, then stir to combine.
 Continue to cook for 1 additional minute.
 Taste and add additional soy sauce, hot sauce, or black pepper as desired.
 Scoop into serving bowls (over brown rice, quinoa, or cauliflower rice if desired).
 Serve hot, sprinkled with additional green onions.